-Although my X-E1 is still living healthily, with the recently announcements of X-T4 and X100V, I was very tempted to get either of these to replacement the slow X-E1.
-The X100V is more appealing to me as I always wanted to have a compact sized camera or practicing street photography.
-But its not yet available in the camera shops, and I’m not an early adopter and therefore didn’t make pre-order.
+Although my X-E1 is still living healthily, with the recent announcements of X-T4 and X100V, I was very tempted to get either of these to replacement the slow X-E1.
+The X100V is more appealing to me as I always wanted to have a compact-sized camera or practice street photography.
+But it’s not yet available in the camera shops, and I’m not an early adopter and therefore didn’t make pre-order.

 Two weeks ago, a colleague of mine, who is also a Fujifilm addict, told me he had been reading reviews on a compact Fujifilm camera called XF10.
-By then, I just realized the existence such model of Fuji X series camera.
-Since then, I read many reviews, blog comments, and watched quite some YouTube videos to confirm it’s a suitable for me to purchase.
+By then, I just realized the existence of this model of Fuji X series camera.
+Since then, I read many reviews, blog comments, and watched quite some YouTube videos to confirm it’s suitable for me to purchase.

-Took it out for a walk during my lunch hour and took these shots.
+Took it out for a walk during my lunch hour for practicing my street photography skill.
 Initially, I tried using AF-S and found it really slow for taking pictures on the street, especially for shooting people.
 I switched to MF with peaking enabled for zone focusing as you can see from the last pic.
 The performance was great.
 The method seemed to be better than the two built-in snap focus modes, as the response was faster, and I could always change the distance and aperture values if needed.
-If using either of the 2 modes, no change on aperture and distance is allowed.
+If using either of the 2 modes, no change in aperture and distance is allowed.

 All these are SOOC JPEG.
 I’m pretty impressed with the image quality from this camera, and will definitely shoot more street photography with it in the future.